 The environmental and economic damage caused to the surrounding communities is impossible to measure, however, in total, the repairs alone cost the State over \$1 billion.
 This failure threatened the lives of thousands and put at risk the electrical and water infrastructure of Northern California.

-3.10.3 Flood/ Dam Failure Probability, Frequency, and Magnitude
+3.10.3 Flood Probability, Frequency, and Magnitude

 The City is not prone to urban flooding and has not experienced a large-scale flood event.
 Figures 3.6 on the following page provides FEMA Flood Insurance Rate Maps (FIRM) for the City of Gardena, as well as Southern California.
 According to the maps, the City is located in 500-year flood plains.
 The 500-year recurrence intervals indicate a 0.002 annual probability of a flooding event.
+However, it is assumed that weather conditions characterized by intense wet seasons followed by extensive dry periods will become more prominent as the result of climate change.
+As such, the probability for flood scenarios is expected to increase in the future.
+Currently, the City is not anticipating any changes to land use in the near future to mitigation flood vulnerability, but the City is cognizant that considerations may be necessary in the distant future if climate change predictions are correct.